 You can find more guidance from the Government here MEES guidance for landlords.

 The Government has committed to long term plans on the improvement of energy efficiency in privately rented homes and has recently consulted on improving energy performance in this sector.

 One of the proposals is to raise the minimum EPC rating to C for new tenancies from 2025 and all tenancies from 2028.

-This means MEES will constantly be increasing, even if a property meets the current MEES it is likely in future years it will be insufficient.
-Therefore, landlords will be required to do more and more work in future years to improve the energy efficiency of their properties.
+This means MEES will be increasing, even if a property meets the current MEES it is likely in future years it will be insufficient.
+Therefore, landlords will be required to do more and more work in upcoming years to improve the energy efficiency of their properties.
 More about the Government's plans can be found here.

 What if a property doesn't meet the minimum standards?

 The council is investigating any potential breaches of the MEES regulations and enforcement action will be considered against landlords that fail to bring their property up to the required standard.